How can New Media Rights help you?

 How to Convert Video for Your iPod

-In order to watch a video on a video iPodi, it must be in the proper format.
-The video must be converted to a MPEG4 (.mp4) file with a resolution of 320 X 240.
-Other portable video/mp3 players will work with other formats and resolutions (see our Video Player Guide), but Apple is very rigid about its video specs.
+Old iPods required that video be converted to a MPEG4 (.mp4) file with a resolution of 320 X 240.
+Although iPods still require .mp4 formats they generally can display a variety of resolutions now.
 The programs below will help you convert your video for use on an iPod.
 Remember, the longer the video and the higher its quality, the longer it will take to convert.

 Windows/PC